-Flat Track Fever is now entering our SEVENTH year!
+Flat Track Fever is now entering our EIGHTH year!
 Here you will find the latest and greatest news about Alberta's largest flat track roller derby tournament.
 Keep checking back for the latest updates.

 THANK YOU TO OUR SPONSORS

 We can’t thank our sponsors enough!
 If it weren’t for them, Flat Track Fever wouldn’t be half of the experience that it is.